jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-nick-warren-on.md

 description: 'Our interview with The Soundgarden label boss and progressive house icon. '
 featuredImage: /img/nick-warren-press.jpg
 ---
-_Before an extended Oceanic tour, we asked prog master Nick Warren about his extensive experience in the field, the return of Way West and his friendship with Hernan Cattaneo._
+_Before an extended Oceanic tour, we asked prog master Nick Warren about his extensive experience in the field, friendship with Hernan Cattaneo and highly-anticipated return of Way West._

 **RR: Thanks for joining us Nick.
 We're looking forward to your sets at Café Del Mar and S.A.S.H.
 Talk us through your previous experiences of playing in Sydney.**